RedReaper420/secret-qr-code-injector/README.md

 ## Usage
 Start the `main.py` and follow the hints in the console.

-I'm unisng this script for injecting practically invisible QR codes into my artwork.
+I'm using this script for injecting practically invisible QR codes into my artwork.
 They serve as a substitute for ordinary visible author signature, since I don't want to distract viewer from the artwork.